buttermilk-crypto/b2/bracket-properties/README.md

 	    <version>2.3.0</version>
 	</dependency>

-Open Source:
+Open Source repo:

     https://github.com/buttermilk-crypto/b2

 ## Instantiation

-Bracket Properties implement the Properties interface and have Impl classes, as one would expect.
-There is also an I/O package (as you would expect).
+Bracket Properties implement the Properties interface and have Impl classes, as one would expect from any java package.
+There is also an I/O package (again, as you would expect).
 The most important classes in the I/O package are the InputAdapter and the OutputAdapter.
 Use InputAdapter to load properties from different inputs.

 	// Get properties from various I/O input sources Properties props = new InputAdapter().read(reader).props;
 	Properties props = new InputAdapter().readFile(file, StandardCharsets.UTF_8).props;

-InputAdapter has many virtues, for example it can be additive to pull in multiple properties files:
+InputAdapter has many virtues, for example it can pull in multiple properties files:

     new InputAdapter()
        .readFile(file0, StandardCharsets.UTF_8)
        .readFile(file1, StandardCharsets.UTF_8)
        .readFile(file2, StandardCharsets.US_ASCII);

+UTF-8 support is managed by the charset which is passed in.
+If the properties file is in the legacy format with Unicode escape sequences, then using US-ASCII or ISO-8859-1 in conjunction with readFile() will correctly parse those.
+If UTF-8 is specified, the properties file is assumed to have UTF-8 characters (escapes will not be processed during the parsing phase).
+More on this below.

 Under the hood, InputAdapter calls the PropertiesParser class.
 It uses a line-based scanner.